 Even though a number of users were baffled at this sudden change by Microsoft, there are a few things that you can do to go around it.
 Some of them are solutions to the issue, some mere workarounds, but you will be able to send your e-mails this way.

 Method 1: Delete the message causing the issue

 If a message is stuck in your Outbox folder and preventing other messages from being sent, the simplest way to solve it is to delete the message causing the problem.

-- Open Windows Live Mail, or the Windows 10 Mail app, depending on which one you’re having the issue with, by pressing the Windows key on your keyboard and typing in the appropriate name, then opening the result.
+- Open either Windows Live Mail or the Windows 10 Mail app, depending on which one you’re experiencing issues with.
+Do this by pressing the Windows key on your keyboard, typing the appropriate name, and then opening the resulting program.

-- Below the account folders on the left side navigation pane, click on the Outbox You should see the message in the center of your screen.
+- Below the account folders, on the left side of the navigation pane, click on the ‘Outbox‘.
+You should see the message in the center of your screen.

-- Select the unsent message(s) and delete it, or them if there is more than one.
+- Select the unsent message(s) and delete them, or it if there is only one.

 - To test if this solved the problem, you can send a simple message to your own account – and see if you’re able to do so.